 Historic Buildings See New Life

-The “Oldest” New Hotel in Asheville: Asheville Foundry Hotel, part of Hilton’s Curio Collection, opens in the city’s historical African-American business district this November.
+The “Oldest” New Hotel in Asheville: Asheville Foundry Hotel, part of Hilton’s Curio Collection, opened in the city’s historical African-American business district in November.
 These Eagle Street buildings were also once home to the foundry that forged the steel for Biltmore and many other iconic Asheville buildings.

-- Hood Huggers International will offer special tours for hotel guests highlighting food and entertainment central to The Block and local historic sites, including the YMI Cultural Center, opened in 1893 to provide social, cultural and business opportunities for the African-American construction workers building Biltmore Estate.
+- Hood Huggers International offers special tours for hotel guests highlighting food and entertainment central to The Block and local historic sites, including the YMI Cultural Center, opened in 1893 to provide social, cultural and business opportunities for the African-American construction workers building Biltmore Estate.

-- The 87-room luxury boutique hotel will offer several upscale amenities including the Tesla Model X house car, available to take guests on chauffeured brewery visits, drives along the Blue Ridge Parkway and day-trips to Biltmore.
+- The 87-room luxury boutique hotel offers several upscale amenities including the Tesla Model X house car, available to take guests on chauffeured brewery visits, drives along the Blue Ridge Parkway and day-trips to Biltmore.